 The way back down was much easier due to the gradient now being in our favor.
 We then considered the second part of the hike, the 2km out to the foot of the Glacier.
 Time was getting on and we has a Rib tour booked for Jökulsárlón Glacier Lagoon and our window to make the tour was getting fine!
 We decided to put our heads down and smash it out.

 The path is pancake flat, but there was a tremendous headwind making the hike out pretty challenging.
-We had been in two kinds as to the value of this hike as from the photos we have seen the Glaciers retreat meant that all the was left was some muddy pons and a little dirty ice.
+We had been in two minds as to the value of this hike as from the photos we have seen the Glaciers retreat meant that all that was left was some muddy ponds and a little dirty ice.
 After stomping against the wind for 30 mins, that was pretty much all we were greeted with.